dwellir-public/rpc-endpoint-db-operator/README.md

     ?
 Please type your password again ********
     ?
 Please type your primary organization name dwellir ?
 Please type your primary bucket name default
     ?
-Please type your retention period in hours, or 0 for infinite 0
+Please type your retention period in hours, or 0 for infinite (0) 720

 Create an InfluxDB token that can read and write to all buckets (this level of access might be overkill, evaluate what's needed in production deployment).
 Be sure to store the token value in keepass for production deployments.

     sudo influx auth create --write-buckets --read-buckets

-Create a bucket for the blockheight data.
+Create a bucket for the block height data.

-    sudo influx bucket create -n blockheights -r 30d
+    sudo influx bucket create -n block_heights -r 30d

 ### Set up authentication